Registered Nurse jobs at Cincinnati Eye Institute - 55 jobs

 Graduate of an accredited Nursing Program required

-Bachelor's of Science Degree in Nursing preferred
+Bachelors of Science Degree in Nursing preferred

-Current RN License, Basic Cardiac Life Support (BCLS) required
+Basic Life Support (BLS) certification required

-Adult Cardiac Life Support (ACLS) preferred
+Adult Cardiac Life Support (ACLS) certification preferred

 Knowledge of patient monitoring and emergency equipment

-PHYSICAL DEMANDS
+PHYSICAL REQUIREMENTS

-If you need assistance with this application, please contact **************
+If you need assistance with this application, please contact **************.
+Please do not contact the office directly - only resumes submitted through this website will be considered.

 EyeCare Partners is an equal opportunity/affirmative action employer.
-All applicants will be considered for employment without attention to race, color, religion, sex, sexual orientation, gender identity, national origin, and veteran or disability status.
+All applicants will be considered for employment without attention to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran or disability status.

 Olde West Chester, OH jobs